Debalent/Finthos/docs/architecture.md

-# PeoplePay System Architecture
+# Finthos System Architecture

 ## Overview

-PeoplePay is designed as a distributed fintech platform with microservices architecture, blockchain integration, and enterprise-grade security.
+Finthos is designed as a distributed fintech platform with microservices architecture, blockchain integration, and enterprise-grade security.

 ## System Components